thewca/wca-regulations/wca-regulations.md

         - A1a1) The default time limit is 10 minutes for each attempt in a round, though the organization team may announce a higher or lower time limit per attempt.
 In this case, the limit must be the same for all attempts in a round.
         - A1a2) For events other than 3x3x3 Fewest Moves and 3x3x3 Multi-Blind, the organization team may define a cumulative time limit.
 The cumulative time limit must either apply to all attempts in one round (e.g. 3 attempts with a cumulative time limit of 20 minutes), or to all attempts in a combination of rounds for different events.
 In this case, the time limit for a particular attempt is the cumulative time limit minus the total time in other attempts counting towards the time limit so far (see [Regulation A1a5](regulations:regulation:A1a5)).
 If a round has an applicable cumulative time limit, it must have at most one.
         - A1a3) The time limits for all rounds must be announced before the competition, and should not be changed after any affected rounds have begun.
 Changes must be made at the discretion of the WCA Delegate, who must carefully consider the fairness of the change.
         - A1a4) The competitor must end each solve before the time limit for the attempt is reached.
 If a competitor's timer reaches the time limit for an attempt, the judge stops the solve immediately and records the result as DNF.
-Exception: Multiple Blindfolded Solving (see [Regulation H1b1](regulations:regulation:H1b1)).
+Exception: 3x3x3 Multi-Blind (see [Regulation H1b1](regulations:regulation:H1b1)).
         - A1a5) The time counting towards the time limit for an attempt is either the result after time penalties are applied (if the result was not DNF) or the time elapsed in the solve (if the result was DNF).
     - A1b) If the time limit for an attempt is greater than 10 minutes, a stopwatch must be used for timekeeping.
         - A1b1) A Stackmat must be used in addition to the stopwatch.
 Exception: for events without inspection where the competitor is expected to exceed 10 minutes, use of the Stackmat is optional.